jaydestro/design-patterns/document-versioning/README.md

     In this example, the previously shown document was fulfilled.
 Notice in the Azure Data Explorer results that the `DocumentVersion` property is now a part of the document in `CurrentOrderStatus`.

     ![Screenshot of Azure Data Explorer querying HistoricalOrderStatus with the OrderId and CustomerId from the previous example.
 The Status is now Fulfilled.
 The DocumentVersion property appears at the top of the document and is now at 2.
 There are 2 results in the results list.](images/newly-submitted-order-fulfilled-with-history.png)

+## Summary

+The **NoSQL Document Versioning** design pattern is used in NoSQL databases to manage different versions of documents efficiently.
+In scenarios where documents need to be updated frequently while retaining their historical states, this pattern ensures that changes are tracked and stored without overwriting the original data.